Jefdeniel/teachable_machine/README.md

 ## Getting Started

-To run this demo, simply open the `index.html` file in your web browser.
+- To run this demo, simply open the `index.html` file in your web browser.
+- Webcam can take a couple of seconds to start, so be patient.